-SGS has used a high level feasibility model to understand the feasibility of workshop master plan.
-This has not been assessed with the final scenario.
+SGS has used a high level feasibility model to understand the feasibility of different development proposals.

-Rather than testing multiple sites for multiple different future uses, a series of typical development forms have been tested that appear throughout the precinct, as envisaged by the workshop master plan.
+Rather than testing multiple sites for multiple different future uses, a series of typical development forms have been tested that appear throughout the precinct, as envisaged by the Place Strategy (but not necessarily applying the maximum FSRs permitted under the Strategy).
 These are:

-- Traditional mixed use model of a predominantly residential development with some commercial floorspace - An urban services model with a predominantly industrial function - An new urban service typology with a mix of light industrial and commercial functions in a (slightly) higher density format - A large format freight and logistics facility - A large format general industrial facility.
+- Traditional mixed use model of a predominantly residential development with some commercial floorspace - An urban services model with a predominantly industrial function - A new urban service typology with a mix of light industrial and commercial functions in a (slightly) higher density format - A large format freight and logistics facility - A large format general industrial facility.

-This allows each of the typical land use forms, which represent all of the key land uses across the workshop master plan, to be compared for their relative feasibility.
+This allows each of the typical land use forms, which represent all of the key land uses across the Place Strategy, to be compared for their relative feasibility.